-I started using Airbnb three years ago because I was travelling a lot more and needed to find a way to cut back on my expenses.
+I started using Airbnb five years ago because I was travelling a lot more and needed to find a way to cut back on my expenses.

 Founded in 2008, Airbnb is a company that has millions of accommodation listings worldwide spanning over 191 countries.
 There are options to rent a shared room, private room, entire apartment, a whole villa, an RV, a houseboat, a treehouse, etc.